MarginaliaSearch/www.marginalia.nu/content/log/A_104_dep_bug.md

 <hr>

 <b>Update</b>: This post got some attention on Hacker News, and as a result of the visibility I found myself in contact with a dev at Oracle who is looking into the problem as a possible compiler bug.
+[GH issue](https://github.com/oracle/graal/issues/8747).